-Command-Line Format rootpassword

-Permitte ed Values

-Туре string
+Command-Line Format root password Permitted Values Туре string

-The password of a root account to be used to create the agent user by the installer.
+The password of a root account for the installer to use to create the agent user.

---rootuser
+• --rootuser

-Command-Line Format root user
+Command-Line Format rootuser

-Permitte ed Values

-Туре string
+Permitted Values Туре string

 Default root

-The root account to be used to create the agent user by the installer.
+The root account for the installer to use to create the agent user.

---servicename
+• --servicename

 Command-Line Format serv icename

-Permitte ed Values

-Type (Mac OS X) string

-Default mysql.monitor.agent

-Permitte ed Values

-Type (Unix) string
+Permitted Values (Linux) Туре string

 Default mysql-monitor-agent

-Permitte ed Values

-Type (Linux) string
+Permitted Values (OS X, Туре string

+<= 2.3.19) Default mysql.monitor.agent

+Permitted Values (Unix) Туре string

 Default mysql-monitor-agent

-Permitte ed Values

-Type string
+Permitted Values Туре string

-(Windo ws)

-Defau t MySQL Enterprise Monitor Agent
+(Windows) Default MySQL Enterprise Monitor Agent

-When the MySQL Enterprise Monitor Agent is installed, a new service is created (Windows), or on Unix or OS X a new startup script is created within the corresponding startup directory (for example /etc/init.d on Unix or /Library/LaunchDaemons on OS X).
+When the MySQL Enterprise Monitor Agent is installed, a new service is created (Windows), or on Unix a new startup script is created within the corresponding startup directory (for example /etc/init.d).
 When installing multiple agents on the same host, you can use this option to create each agent installation with a unique identifier.
 During an upgrade installation, you then use this identifier to specify which installation of the agent to update.

---help
+• --help